dustinpfister/blog_posts/_posts/js-promise-all.md

 ## 4 - Nodejs promise all example that has to do with creating a JSON report for a collection of blog post files.

 For yet another project example of the Promise all method here is yet another example that runs on top of nodejs, and does not use any npm packages.
+The goal here is to have some kind of system where I read all the mark down files in a given folder, and create objects for each file found in the given folder.
+I then write a json file that will contain all of the data that was extracted.
+For now with this example at least the goal is to just create a collection of objects where each object is just a file name, and also a date, and updated key that is extracted from the top from data of each mark down file.

 ### 4.1 - The report.js file